TV Tropes is 149% Funded

 - Nerd in Evil's Helmet: He's a stereotypical fat, bespectacled nerd, has been described by Hirano as an "otaku", and despite his obsession with war he's personally a terrible fighter.

 - Nightmare Fetishist

-- Omnicidal Maniac: Millenium's whole motives are to cause endless war and destruction For the Evulz and the war they caused will end if either they get defeated or their opponent (which is humanity as a whole) gets wiped to extinction by them.
-Almost succeeds by reducing London's population to just 2 in one night, proving that the Millenium can easily wipe out millions in a short period of time.
+- Omnicidal Maniac: Millennium's whole motives are to cause endless war and destruction For the Evulz and the war they caused will end if either they get defeated or their opponent (which is humanity as a whole) gets wiped to extinction by them.
+Almost succeeds by reducing London's population to just 2 in one night, proving that the Millennium can easily wipe out millions in a short period of time.

 - The Only One Allowed to Defeat You: To Alucard, who considers his antithesis.